satellite830/AnnoView/README.md

 ### Generate a gene neighborhood dataset for proteins of your interest

-Suppose you have a list of protein sequences, and you are interested in visualizing their gene neighborhood
+Suppose you have a list of protein sequences, and you are interested in visualizing their gene neighborhood.
+The next step allows users to download the gene neighborhood data in GBK format.
+Note that this program will retriece the 10kb upstream and downstream regions if the length is not defined by users.

 ```
 bash getcsv.sh length